mayank311996/cheatsheets/courses/Udemy/course8/README.md

 - MQTT.fx tool.
 Follow `41.png` to `50.png` [link](https://github.com/sborsay/AWS-IoT/blob/master/AWSCLI_Payload_Tester)
 [link2](https://mqttfx.jensd.de/)

+>STEP 3
+>RaspberryPi with AWS IoT SDK in Python

+- Provisioning AWS IoT to receive our JSON sensor data from our RaspberryPi.
+Follow `51.png` to `63.png`
+- Setting up our RaspberryPi3 with the AWS SDK in Python, and the AWS CLI tool.
+Follow `64.png` to `76.png`
+- Modifying the basicPubSub.py program to send our data to AWS IoT with our Rpi3.
+Follow `77.png` to `87.png`

 ## Note

 - The created IAM roles and policies are very powerful.
 Make sure to